-The fundamental manual Pathology Service Coding Handbook is maintained and published by DLPadget Enterprises, Inc. It is the only comprehensive guidebook to accurate and complete CPT coding for surgical pathology, cytopathology, clinical pathology, and related medical procedures and services that’s currently available.
-The Dennis Padget’s Handbook targets predominately professional coders and billing managers.
+The fundamental manual Pathology Service Coding Handbook published by DLPadget Enterprises, Inc and now maintained by American Pathology Foundation (APF).
+It is the only comprehensive guidebook to accurate and complete CPT coding for surgical pathology, cytopathology, clinical pathology, and related medical procedures and services that’s currently available.
+The Handbook targets predominately professional coders and billing managers.
 Although the Handbook can be useful for many surgical pathology practitioners as a general educational material, all complexities of differences in third party payers are beyond the scope of their responsibilities.
 The periodically updated almost 500 pages Handbook exists only in electronic form by subscription with a set of rules of its use by Licensing Agreement without printing out for distribution.

 The variety of clinical and anatomical faces of surgical pathology specimens opens windows for subjective interpretations of official coding materials.
 Ambiguous recommendations are not helpful in coding/charge business.
 The rules must be followed unless they were changed.
 As Dennis Paget usually remarks “whether a physician or laboratorian agrees or disagrees with the AMA/CAP/CMS prescription for applying the CPT codes isn’t relevant—it’s the AMA/CAP/CMS prescription that must be applied.”